A Person Detection Security Robot That Sends You Photos

 vision service panel called myPeopleDetector with filled Attributes section, mlmodel_name is “people”.

-Click Save config in the lower-left corner of the screen.
+Click Save in the top right corner of the screen.

 the control tab